Azure/actions/docs/action-from-pipeline-task.md

-# Create a Github Action based on a Pipleine Task
+# Building GitHub Actions from Azure Pipeline Tasks

+## Introduction

+GitHub Actions and Azure Pipelines share several configuration similarities, which makes migrating to GitHub Actions relatively straightforward.

+[Migrating from Azure Pipelines to GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/migrating-from-azure-pipelines-to-github-actions) highlights the similarities and the key differences between Actions and Azure Pipelines.
+It describes syntax differences and migration required for Azure pipleines to Actions workflow.

+For more information on GitHub Actions, please see [Core concepts for GitHub Actions.](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions)

+This document describes the basic conversions you need to transform your pipeline tasks code to actions.

+## Steps to transform Tasks to Actions

+### 1. Replace Task libraries with Action libraries

 In a pipeline task, the pipeline task lib is used for all the  platform functionalities.
-This has been broken down into multiple smaller modules like @actions/io @actions/exec @actions/core.
+In Actions, the common functionalities have  been broken down into multiple smaller modules like @actions/io @actions/exec @actions/core.

-This document covers the basic conversions you need to transform your tasks code into a GitHub action.
+a.
+The code logic that is completely independent of the tasks library and any dependencies from the common-npm-packages folder can be re-used as in the Action.

+b.
+For replacing the Task lib with the Actions libraries, below list contains some example conversions to help you get started.
+You might also be internally using certain modules built especially for tasks.
+When converting to action, please ensure any of your dependencies aren’t bringing in any `vsts-task-lib` references, as that could potentially lead into unexpected problems during runtime.

 | Tasks                | Actions                                                                                      | Remarks                                                                                                                                                                    |
 |----------------------|----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|